Frequently Asked Questions (FAQs)

 We have some equipment that can only be provided by a specific vendor.
 Are we still required to get competitive bids?

 Proprietary Source purchasing represents the purchase of a specific item that is available from only one vendor who is the sole manufacturer and distributor of the item.
 The end user must submit a justification explaining the need for the item and why only this specific item will meet his/her needs.
 See Sole Source Justification Form.

 I need to send a tax exemption form to a vendor.
 Does purchasing need to send it or can I?
 Where is it located?

 The Tax Exemption Certificate can be sent by the ordering department.
-This form is listed under forms in this web-site.
+The form can be accessed "here".